 Participating vessels will require a South East Florida PHRF rating.

-We do have a boat limit so please register early!
+We have a boat limit so register early!

-CG 3300 Form may be mailed or scanned and emailed to the following:
+Registration Forms may be emailed or mailed to the following:

 Key West, FL 33040

 Please fill out and return registration form with appropriate registration fee.
 Registration is not considered accepted until form and fees are received.

 All CRC participants will need current passport with at least 6 months remaining until expiration from the time they intend to leave Cuba.
 Passport should have at least 2 blank pages.